It\^{o} isomorphisms for $L^{p}$-valued Poisson stochastic integrals: -valued Rosenthal inequalities

 holds isometrically.
 This follows from the following general principle.
 Suppose that $X$ and $Y$ are two Banach spaces which are continuously embedded in some Hausdorff topological vector space and assume moreover that $X\cap Y$ is dense in both $X$ and $Y$.
 Then we have

 isometrically.
 The duality brackets under these identifications are given by

 where $x^*|_{X\cap Y}$ denotes the restriction of $x^*$ to $X\cap Y$, and

-respectively, see e.g. \cite{KPS82}, Theorem I.3.1.
-In our case of interest, the spaces $S_{q}$, $D_{p,q}$ and $D_{q,q}$ have dense intersection, and therefore the duality of these individual spaces imply together with (\ref{eqn:sumIntersectionDuality}) that (\ref{eqn:dualspq}) holds, with associated duality bracket
+respectively; see, for example, \cite{KPS82}, Theorem I.3.1.
+In our case of interest, the spaces $S_{q}$, $D_{p,q}$ and $D_{q,q}$ have dense intersection and, therefore, the duality of these individual spaces imply together with (\ref{eqn:sumIntersectionDuality}) that (\ref {eqn:dualspq}) holds, with associated duality bracket

-We need two more ingredients for the proof of Theorem~\ref{thm:summaryRosIntro}.
-The first are the hypercontractive-type inequalities due to Hoffmann-J{\o}rgensen \cite{Hof74} (see also \cite{KwW92,LeT91} for a proof yielding a constant of optimal order)
+We need two more ingredients for the proof of Theorem~\ref {thm:summaryRosIntro}.
+The first are the hypercontractive-type inequalities due to Hoffmann--J{\o}rgensen \cite{Hof74} (see also \cite {KwW92,LeT91} for a proof yielding a constant of optimal order)

 valid for any $1\leq p<\infty$ and any sequence $(\xi_i)$ of independent, mean-zero random variables taking values in a Banach space $X$.
-Finally, let us recall the Rosenthal inequalities for a sequence $(f_i)$ of positive scalar-valued random variables: if $1\leq p<\infty$, then
+Finally, let us recall the Rosenthal inequalities for a sequence $(f_i)$ of positive scalar-valued random variables: if $1\leq p<\infty $, then

-We are now ready to prove our first main result. \begin{proof}[Proof of Theorem~\ref{thm:summaryRosIntro}] Let us note that the inequalities `$\gtrsim_{p,q}$' in (\ref{eqn:summaryRos}) follow by duality once the reverse inequalities have been established.
+We are now ready to prove our first main result. \begin{pf*}{Proof of Theorem~\ref{thm:summaryRosIntro}} Let us note that the inequalities ``$\gtrsim_{p,q}$'' in (\ref {eqn:summaryRos}) follow by duality once the reverse inequalities have been established.
 Indeed, if $(\eta_i)$ is a finite sequence in $s_{p',q'}$ of norm $1$, then

 Since the elements $\E(\eta_j|\xi_j) - \E(\eta_j)$ are independent and mean-zero,